programmertowheed/BD-Courier-Fraud-Checker/Readme.md

 php artisan vendor:publish --tag=bdcourierfraudchecker-config
 ```

-After publish config file setup your credential. you can see this in your config directory nagad.php file
+After publish config file setup your credential. you can see this in your config directory
+bdcourierfraudchecker-config.php file

 ```
 "pathao_user" => env("PATHAO_USER", ""),